 Small and medium-sized businesses can benefit from OSHA’s consultation services.

-These free services help companies identify workplace hazards and improve their safety management systems without the fear of citations.
+These free services help companies identify workplace hazards and improve their health and safety management system without the fear of citations.

 The Impact of OSHA Over Time